-If you are new to a field, chances are, you will interchange some terms.
+If you’re new to the world of watches, chances are, you will interchange some terms.
 They may look similar, or sometimes, sound the same.
 Though in reality they are different, although at times, only in little ways; a small midge in each other’s definition.

-Horology has such terms in chronometer and chronograph.
+Horology uses terms such as chronometer and chronograph.
 People tend to interchange their meaning, and although they are similar in a way, they are also different.

 So, what is the difference between a chronograph and a chronometer?

-A chronograph is an instrument that is capable of recording time with utmost accuracy.
+A chronograph is an instrument that is capable of recording time with precise accuracy.
 Watches that are said to be chronographs sometimes feature sub-dials on their dials.
-These sub-dials reflect the hours, the minutes, and the seconds that has passed.
+These sub-dials reflect the hours, the minutes, and the seconds that have passed.
 These sub-dials are the chronographs themselves, meaning, the term refers to the complications that are embedded into the watch, and not the watch itself.

 Think of the chronograph as a stopwatch.

-In addition, the test is conducted prior to the watch being cased.
+In addition, the tests are conducted prior to the watch being cased.
 At best, the watch should be able to tell time with a difference of -4/+6 a day.

 These tests are normally done in Switzerland, and to be officially called a chronometer, the watch should be granted a certification by the Control Officiel Suisse des Chronometres, or simply known as COSC.